gavinlyonsrepo/displaylib_16bit_PICO/extra/doc/ssd1331/README.md

 with just one argument for the optional GPIO software uS delay, which by default is zero.
 Setting this higher can be used to slow down Software SPI which may be beneficial in some setups.

-*User Option  Color and contrast settings*

-Here the user can select RGB or BGR mode depending on type of display, They can also set the color contrast levels for the 3 channels (A B and C) for normal and Dim mode.
-The range is 0-255.

 *User Option Setup the GPIO pins